linkerd/website/linkerd.io/content/2/tasks/install-helm-multicluster.md

 be installed via Helm rather than the `linkerd multicluster install` command.

-This while not only allows advanced configuration, but also allows users to bundle the Multi-cluster installation as part of their existing Helm based installation pipeline.
+This while not only allows advanced configuration, but also allows users to bundle the multicluster installation as part of their existing Helm based installation pipeline.

 ## Prerequisite: Linkerd2 Installation